CycloneDX/cyclonedx-buildroot/README.md

 This [Buildroot][Buildroot_homepage] plugin generates [CycloneDX][CDX_homepage] Software Bill of Materials (SBOM) containing all direct and transitive dependencies of a buildroot project.
 OWASP CycloneDX is a full-stack Bill of Materials (BOM) standard that provides advanced supply chain capabilities for cyber risk reduction.
+Buildroot provides a build target named "legal-info" which produces a set of files including manifest.csv.

 ## Usage

-By default, `manifest.xslx` will be read from the current working directory and the resulting `bom.xml` will also be created in the current working directory.
+By default, `manifest.csv` will be read from the current working directory and the resulting `bom.json` will also be created in the current working directory.
 This can be overwritten as follows:

 ```ShellSession